-Photobiomodulation Therapy (PBMT), also known as Low Level Laser Therapy (LLLT) is a light therapy used to reduce inflammation, alleviate pain, and accelerate tissue repair.
+Photobiomodulation Therapy (PBMT), also known as Low Level Laser Therapy (LLLT), is a therapy that utilizes light to reduce inflammation, alleviate pain, and accelerate tissue repair.
 Did I mention, it stimulates collagen production in the skin, leading to fewer wrinkles and a younger-looking complexion?
 You can buy your own device and use it daily in the comfort of your own home.
 Check out the benefits of photobiomodulation therapy.

 How Photobiomodulation Therapy Works